 Nettle is high in vitamins A, C, D, K, and folate as well as minerals calcium, potassium, phosphorus, and iron.
 The fresh leaves can be cooked and used in a similar manner as spinach, or tea can be made from the dried leaves.
 Nettles are an excellent overall tonic for pregnancy.
-They provide nourishment for mother and fetus, enhance kidney function and can help reduce leg cramps and muscle spasms.
+They provide nourishment for them mom and baby, enhance kidney function, and may help reduce leg cramps and muscle spasms.
 Nettles can also minimize the risk of bleeding during pregnancy, prevent hemorrhoids, decrease pain during labor, and prevent hemorrhage after birth.

 Other common herbs used safely in pregnancy include red raspberry leaf, peppermint, spearmint, ginger, slippery elm, oat straw, and rose hips.
-Most are suitable for special needs or are best during certain stages of pregnancy.
+It is best to take these during certain stages of pregnancy.

 Red Raspberry Leaf (Rubus idaeus)

 Raspberry Lead is rich in iron, calcium, magnesium, phosphorus, potassium, and vitamins B, C, and E. Raspberry leaf helps to tone the uterus, quicken labor, and ease pain during delivery.
 It is also said to prevent infection and excessive bleeding during and after labor.
 Raspberry leaf is easiest to take in tea form starting at 1-2 cups a day in the third trimester and gradually increasing to a maximum of 4 cups a day after the 32nd week.
 Raspberry leaf should be avoided if a previous delivery was under three hours.

 Peppermint and spearmint are both helpful in relieving nausea or morning sickness, indigestion, and flatulence and are also useful in renewing energy.
 Mints should be used after the first trimester and only on as-needed.